-Classification: what are they Rationale: how they were identified Policy: what we want to see in them Scale and density Change area type (proportion of lots/area that will change) Scale/height Density Substantial Incremental Limited Strategic redevelopment sites Department of Defence Site, Cordite Avenue, Maribyrnong Rosamond Road, Maribyrnong Mephan Street, Maribyrnong Hampstead Road, Maidstone sites Mitchell Street, Maidstone Mullenger Road, Braybrook Beachley Street, Braybrook Ballarat Road, Footscray Gordon Street, Footscray Swan Street, Footscray Barkly Street, West Footscray Cross Street, West Footscray Cnr Somerville Road and Roberts Street, West Footscray Cnr Robbs Road, Glamis Road and Highbury Street, West Footscray Bradmill Site, Francis Street, Yarraville Francis Street, Yarraville Banool Avenue, Yarraville Locations identified as urban renewal precincts or large parcels of former commercial or industrial land with the potential for significant growth and change.
+Classification: what are they Rationale: how they were identified Policy: what we want to see in them Scale and density Change area type (proportion of lots/area that will change) what are they now they were identified what we want to see in them Scale/height Density Substantial Incremental Limited Strategic redevelopment sites Department of Defence Site, Cordite Avenue, Maribyrnong Rosamond Road, Maribyrnong Mephan Street, Maribyrnong Hampstead Road, Maidstone sites Mitchell Street, Maidstone Mullenger Road, Braybrook Beachley Street, Braybrook Ballarat Road, Footscray Barkly Street, Footscray Gordon Street, Footscray Barkly Street, Footscray Barkly Street, West Footscray Cross Street, West Footscray Crn Somerville Road and Roberts Street, West Footscray Cnr Robbs Road, Glamis Road and Highbury Street, West Footscray Bradmill Site, Francis Street, Yarraville Francis Street, Yarraville Locations identified as urban renewal precincts or large parcels of former commercial or industrial land with the potential for significant growth and change.
 These locations provide opportunity for increased density proximate to activity centres and fixed- line transport.
-Prepare detailed site plans for each location to identify an appropriate mix of uses and scale of development which: Identify built form outcomes proportional to the allotment size and surrounding context Identify locations within 800m of fixed line public transport for higher density Maximise development opportunities to avoid under development Require development to provide an appropriate transition in height and built form to adjoining properties Mitigate impacts at sensitive interfaces Dependent on site specific planning Dependent on site specific planning
+Prepare detailed site plans for each location to identify an appropriate mix of uses and scale of development which: Identify built form outcomes proportional to the allotment size and surrounding context Identify locations within 800m of fixed line public transport for higher density Maximise development opportunities to avoid under development Require development to provide an appropriate transition in height and built form to adjoining properties Mitigate impacts at sensitive interfaces Dependent on site specific planning Dependent on site specific planning rnong

-Classification: what are they Rationale: how they were identified Policy: what we want to see in them Scale and density Change area type (proportion of lots/area that will change) Scale/height Density Substantial Incremental Limited Activity centres Footscray Metropolitan Activity Centre/Victoria University Specialised Activity Centre Highpoint Major Activity Centre Central West Major Activity Centre Locations identified as activity centres in Plan Melbourne that provide greatest capacity for substantial higher density mixed use development and diverse housing typologies.
-Facilitate high density mixed use development and diverse housing typologies Facilitate commercial development Support active frontages at ground level with opportunities for passive surveillance from upper levels Avoid under development Support building heights that reflect adopted structure plans, framework plans, existing zone and overlay provisions and any other relevant planning policy Support site consolidation to achieve preferred building heights High
+Classification: what are they Rationale: how they were identified Policy: what we want to see in them Scale and density Change area type (proportion of lots/area that will change) what are they now they were identified what we want to see in them Scale/height Density Substantial Incremental Limited Activity centres • Footscray Metropolitan Activity Centre/Victoria University Specialised Activity Centre • Highpoint Major Activity Centre • Central West Major Activity Centre Locations identified as activity centres in Plan Melbourne that provide greatest capacity for substantial higher density mixed use development and diverse housing typologies.
+Facilitate high density mixed use development and diverse housing typologies Facilitate commercial development Support active frontages at ground level with opportunities for passive surveillance from upper levels Avoid under development Support building heights that reflect adopted structure plans, framework plans, existing zone and overlay provisions and any other relevant planning policy Support site consolidation to achieve preferred building heights As per structure plans High